 Write a paragraph “answer” for each of those questions: do not include the question itself and answer the questions in the above order.
 Remember: the Task Definition and the Focus Question must correlate.

-Top tips on following page…
+Top tips and next step on the following page…